Yomna-J/YoumnaJaza-CIS222/README.md

 # CIS222-Project
-This is a repository for Interactive Media (CIS222) course which is about meida & 3D modeling.
-It includes the 3D modleing project that's designed using Blender.
+This is a repository for Interactive Media (CIS222) course which is about media & 3D modeling.
+It includes the 3D modeling project that's designed using Blender.

 By: Youmna Jaza
 Course: CIS222 Interactive Media
 Lecturer: Ms. Layla Albabtain